 Attackers can discover and exploit vulnerabilities in services and applications that do not need to be open to untrusted networks.
 A compromised system may be able to send confidential data to unauthorized systems.

-Firewalls are used to separate networks with differing security requirements, such as the Internet and an internal network that houses devices with covered data, or internal networks that house varying protection levels of covered data (protection level 1 data network vs. protection level 2 data network).
+Firewalls are used to separate networks with differing security requirements, such as the Internet and an internal network that houses devices with covered data, or internal networks that house varying protection levels of covered data, e.g., UC P2 or P3 (formerly UCB PL1) data network vs. UC P4 (formerly UCB P2) data network.
 Since one of the primary functions of a firewall is to prevent unwanted traffic from entering a network (and, in some cases, from exiting it), firewalls should be placed at the edge of logical network boundaries.
 It’s important to design the network optimally such that the managed firewall is positioned to inspect all incoming or outgoing network traffic.
 In the case where multiple entry points (ingress points) allow traffic into the covered network, traffic through each of the entry points should be routed through a firewall (or multiple firewalls) to ensure malicious traffic that would normally be blocked by the main entry point can enter the network by other means.
 For additional network architecture design considerations, please refer to the NIST Firewall Guidelines in the Additional Resources section.

 When implementing a managed firewall, resource proprietor and resource custodian should follow the guidance below:

-- All acceptable inbound and outbound traffic flows are catalogued and justified by documented business requirements.
+- All acceptable inbound and outbound traffic flows are cataloged and justified by documented business requirements.